zju3dv/4K4D/readme.md

 The original [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) uses the sparse reconstruction result of COLMAP for initialization.
 However, we found that the sparse reconstruction result often contains a lot of floating points, which is hard to prune for 3DGS and could easily make the model fail to converge.
-Thus, we opted to use the "dense" reconstruction result of our Instant-NGP+T implementation by computing the RGBD image for input views and concatenate them as the input of 3DGS.
-The script [`volume_fusion.py`](scripts/tools/volume_fusion.py) controls this process and it should work similarly on all models that supports depth output.
+Thus, we opted to use the "dense" reconstruction result of our Instant-NGP+T implementation by computing the RGBD image for input views and concatenating them as the input of 3DGS.
+The script [`volume_fusion.py`](scripts/tools/volume_fusion.py) controls this process and it should work similarly on all models that support depth output.

-The following script block provides example on how to prepare an initialization for our 3DGS+T implementation.
+The following script block provides an example on how to prepare an initialization for our 3DGS+T implementation.

 ```shell
 # Extract geometry (point cloud) for initialization from the l3mhet model